ServBay Cross-Platform Data Migration Guide

 backup

-: Contains your website configurations, application settings, and more.db
+: holds your website configurations, application settings, etc.db

-Note: This step is very important and will restore all of your data.
+Note: This step is very important.
+It restores all your data.

-Step 7: Contact Technical Support to Convert Your Configuration File (Critical Step)
+Step 7: Contact Technical Support to Convert Configuration Files (Critical Step)

-- On your new Mac, locate the previously backed-up configuration file:
+- On your new device, locate your previously backed-up configuration file:

 /Applications/ServBay.bak/data/servbay/config.data